-Summer I: July-August EnEd 510, Natural History of the Southern Great Lakes EnEd 515, Research Methods and Measurements EnEd 520, Principles of Environmental Education 3 Fall: September-December EnEd 530, Leadership and Administration for EE EnEd 560, Creative Project and Paper EnEd 570, Professional Field Studies in Environmental Education EnEd 580, Practicum in Environmental Education 1 Spring: January-April EnEd 525, Environmental Issues & History EnEd 535, Land Management for EE EnEd 550, Faith, Peacemaking & the Environment EnEd 561, Creative Project and Paper II EnEd 575, International Environmental Education 2 1 1
+Summer I: July-August EnEd 510, Natural History of the Southern Great Lakes 3 EnEd 515, Research Methods and Measurements 3 EnEd 520, Principles of Environmental Education Fall: September-December EnEd 530, Leadership and Administration for EE 3 EnEd 560, Creative Project and Paper 1 EnEd 570, Professional Field Studies in Environmental Education EnEd 580, Practicum in Environmental Education 3 Spring: January-April EnEd 525, Environmental Issues & History 3 EnEd 535, Land Management for EE 2 EnEd 550, Faith, Peacemaking & the Environment EnEd 561, Creative Project and Paper II EnEd 575, International Environmental Education

 Summer II: May 1 EnEd 536, Land Management for EE II 1 EnEd 562, Creative Project and Paper III 2 EnEd 581, Practicum in Environmental Education II 2 MAEE Student Learning Outcomes Upon completion of the environmental education program, graduates will: Exhibit and promote systems thinking by integrating knowledge from multiple disciplines into the design and delivery of environmental education.
 Demonstrate an approach to environmental education that reflects an understanding of ecological processes common to all systems in rural, natural and urban settings.
 Be proficient in the design, implementation, and assessment of environmental education programs and be familiar with the use of sociological research methods for evaluation.
 Be competent in teaching skills and practices needed for the delivery of experiential, inquiry and field-based environmental education programs.
 Be able to recommend and utilize best practices in leading people in the context of environmental education, to facilitate policy and/or behavioral change in individuals, organizations, and society in order to improve or preserve our environment.
-Be able to evaluate resources and apply skills necessary for managing resources for the successful delivery of environmental education programs.
+6. Be able to evaluate resources and apply skills necessary for managing resources for the successful delivery of environmental education programs.
 Environmental education courses ENED 510 Natural History of So.
 Great Lakes ENED 515 Research Methods ENED 520 Principles of Environmental Educ ENED 525 Environmental Issues & History ENED 530 Leadership & Admin for Env Educ a nature center, and team development.

-ENED 535 Land Management for Env Education
+This is a study of both the theory and practice of managing the "place" for various ecological functions and human values that enhance an environmental education experience.
+Includes how land management practices need to reflect the economic/social/spiritual values of humans, and the biological functions of the ecosystems it encompasses.

 ENED 536 Land Management for EE II

 ENED 550 Faith, Peacemaking and Environment

 ENED 560 Creative Project and Paper

 ENED 561 Creative Project and Paper II

 ENED 562 Creative Project & Paper III

 ENED 570 Professional Field Studies in EE

 ENED 575 International Environmental Educ

-agencies, and businesses; apply natural history skills in a different ecosystem; and investigate first hand the implications of climate change on an island nation.
+students will work with the Andros Conservancy and Trust (founded in 1999) to design place-based curriculum; learn about the relationships between NGOs, government agencies, and businesses; apply natural history skills in a different ecosystem; and investigate first-hand the implications of climate change on an island nation.